The Getzler-Gauss-Manin connection and Kontsevich-Soibelman operations on the periodic cyclic homology: Classification of Kontsevich-Soibelman operations

-as endomorphisms of $HH_*^{C_p,per}(\mathcal{A})$.
-Intuitively, $\Xi^p([e_1])([\phi],-)$ can be viewed as a `$C_p$-equivariant Lie action' by $[\phi]$, whereas \eqref{eq:e_1 operation from e_0 operation and S^1=S^1/C_p action} can be viewed as a `$C_p$-equivariant (noncommutative) Cartan formula'.
-This observation, combined with Theorem \autoref{thm:classification of untwisted KSp operations}, immediately gives the following corollary. \begin{cor} Under the same assumption and notation as Theorem \autoref{thm:classification of untwisted KSp operations}, all $C_p$-Kontsevich-Soibelman operations are generated under composition and linear combination by elements of the form
+Intuitively, $\Xi^p([e_1])([\phi],-)$ can be viewed as a `$C_p$-equivariant Lie action' by $[\phi]$, whereas Figure \ref{fig:C_p_Cartan_formula} can be viewed as a `$C_p$-equivariant (noncommutative) Cartan formula'.
+This observation, combined with Theorem \autoref{thm:classification of untwisted KSp operations}, immediately gives the following corollary.\\ \begin{cor} Under the same assumption and notation as Theorem \autoref{thm:classification of untwisted KSp operations}, all $C_p$-Kontsevich-Soibelman operations are generated under composition and linear combination by elements of the form